Youngcius/quagent/README.md

 A practical usage instance is described in the [design document](./static/doc/design.md) for reference.

-### Usage via Agilent iLab operation software at U Arizona
+### Usage via Agilent iLab operation software at UA

 Although Quagent can run independently in some internal laboratories at the University of Arizona, it is actually a technical prototype but not a released business software.
 And the independent project "Quanget" is mainly aimed to develop and test continuously.
-In the stable application scenarios of U Arizona, Quagent is integrated with iLab operation software supported by Agilent Inc. Thus if you are a supported user of the iLab system of U Arizona, you can begin to use it conveniently via iLab.
+In the stable application scenarios of UA, Quagent is integrated with iLab operation software supported by Agilent Inc. Thus if you are a supported user of the iLab system of UA, you can begin to use it conveniently via iLab.

 ![](./static/images/strategy-with-ilab.png)